coatespt/cursor-twitter/SESSION_NOTES.md

 Would clustering be improved by weighting the frequency classes?

 - The rarer the word class, the more it is worth?
-- Or possibly the opposite.
+- Or possibly the opposite?

 Not too hard to do if it seems worth it.